If you’re visiting the tiny islands in the Mediterranean then a Malta boat trip is a must.

 As we turned towards the first stop of the day at the tranquil Blue Lagoon, Chris explained that he likes to come here first thing on each trip.
 If he doesn't then the place is overrun by other tour operators by lunchtime and the relaxing vibe here has gone.

-Along the way member of the crew keep all the passengers informed of the next stop, timings and any points of interests we pass.
+Along the way, members of the crew keep all the passengers informed of the next stop, timings and any points of interest we pass.
 One of the guys points out the amusing ‘Elephant Rock’ with its enormous trunk dipping down into the clear blue waters below.

 It’s these little touches and local knowledge which often make all the difference to any kind of tour or trip.
 It’s a good start.

-A Full Day of Sailing and Snorkeling in Malta
+A full day of sailing and snorkelling in Malta